 geom_boxplot() +

 While this view gives us a general impression of the differences between the two prompts, it DOESN’T show us differences by individual.
 The following plot will be a little messy because we have 250 participants.
-However, most studies will have far fewer particpants (which results in a cleaner plot).
+However, most studies will have far fewer participants (which results in a cleaner plot).

 geom_boxplot() +